Kansas City Chiefs vs. Tennessee Titans NFL Week 7 Odds, Plays and Insights for October 24, 2021

 - Thus far this year Kansas City has two wins against the spread.

-- The Chiefs have covered the spread twice this season when favored by 4.5 points or more (in four chances).
+- The Chiefs have been favored by 5.5 points or more four times this season and have covered the spread in two of them.

-- Kansas City's games this year have hit the over on four of seven set point totals (57.1%).
+- Kansas City's games this year have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).

-- When Kansas City puts up more than 26 points, it is 2-2 against the spread and 3-1 overall.
+- Kansas City is 2-2 against the spread and 3-1 overall this season when the team notches more than 26.8 points.

-- In games that Kansas City amasses more than 377.4 yards, the team is 2-5 against the spread and 3-3 overall.
+- Kansas City is 2-5 against the spread and 3-3 overall when the team amasses over 384.0 yards.

-- The Chiefs have turned the ball over 14 times this season, 10 more turnovers than the Titans have forced (4).
+- The Chiefs have turned the ball over 14 times this season, nine more turnovers than the Titans have forced (5).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Kansas City's matchup with the Titans.